yodkwtf/yodkwtf.com/README.md

 1. Submit a pull request with your changes.

-1. Your pull request will be reviewed by the maintainers.
-If there are any issues, they will provide feedback on how to address them.
+1. Your pull request will be reviewed by me.
+If there are any issues, I will provide feedback on how to address them.

 1. Once your pull request is approved, it will be merged into the main branch.